Product Spotlight: Simply Natural 14 Brix Melons

 What Does It Mean to Care about a Product?

-In Panama, Simply Natural Farms shows what caring about your food really means.
-They cultivate a special kind of fruit delicacy, known as “14 Brix Melons.”
+In Panama, Simply Natural Farms shows what caring about your food really means by cultivating a special kind of fruit delicacy, known as “14 Brix Melons.”

 “Brix,” usually written “ºBx,” is the unit used to measure the ratio of sugars to water in a liquid.
 Every fruit has a different peak Brix level, which in turn determines the quality and sweetness of its flavor.